vipulnaik/diet-exercise-health/notes/immune-system-primer.md

     cell-mediated function (directly attacking the infected or cancerous cells).

-* Another important distinction is between tissue and blood, with some things like the lymphatic system and microbiome having their own complexity.
+* Blood versus tissue (with special roles for the lymphatic system and microbiome):

   * A lot of immunity operates directly within blood.
 In particular, the blood itself destroys antigens, keeping itself clean and